50 Interesting & Fun Facts About Kentucky State to Discover

 No list of fun Kentucky facts would be complete without mentioning Bill Monroe.
 Though you might not be familiar with the name, you're familiar with his contributions to music.

-It's also called the "Bluegrass State"
+Kentucky is called the "Bluegrass State"

 After reading that last fact, it's no surprise that the Kentucky state nickname is the "Bluegrass State."
 However, that's not the only inspiration behind the moniker.